Sports, Saturday, October 31st

 New London ends their season with a record of 7-2, while Janesville improved to 9-1.

-The Tigers will take on No. 1 Don Bosco next Friday in the Round of 8.
+The Wildcats will take on No. 1 Don Bosco next Friday in the Round of 8.

 Other 8-Man scores from last night: